 If we have missing commas, we also have too many commas.
 Overusing commas is disruptive and will make reading difficult.
 Here is an example: When walking, in the rain, always be sure to carry an umbrella, this will help you, to avoid getting too wet, and this can also help to prevent illness, and also be sure to wear a warm jacket.

-Even though this might look like a compound sentence, there is an obvious opportunity with it.
-It also makes you read the sentence like a pre-schooler with unnecessary pauses.
 A general rule to remember is that commas should only exist where a break in the sentence, such as dividing two independent clauses, needs to occur.
 Think of them as natural breaks in our speech when we speak.

 4. Spaces Before Commas